Check Back For Upcoming Litters!

-The balance of $2500 will be due before pickup when the pups are six weeks old.
+The balance will be due before pickup when the pups are six weeks old.
 Once reserved, we will keep the new family updated with the progress of the pups and provide frequent photos.

 Transportation is available at the new owners' expense and will be arranged individually depending on location.